-1 to assist Member States in addressing their concerns with respect to counterfeit and unauthorized telecommunication/ICT devices by encouraging adoption of mechanisms to combat such practices through information sharing at regional or global level, including conformity assessment systems;
+1 to assist Member States in addressing their concerns with respect to counterfeit [and unauthorized] telecommunication/ICT devices through information sharing at regional or global level, including conformity assessment systems; ok but brackets

-2 to assist all membership in taking the necessary actions to prevent or detect the tampering of unique device identifiers, such as the International Mobile Equipment Identity, interacting with other telecommunication SDOs related to these matters,
+2 to assist all membership in taking the necessary actions to prevent or detect the tampering of unique device identifiers, such as the International Mobile Equipment Identity, interacting with other telecommunication SDOs related to these matters, [ok]

 invites Member States

-1 to take all necessary measures to combat counterfeit and unauthorized ICT devices;
+1 to take all necessary measures to combat counterfeit [and unauthorized] ICT devices; [ok but with brackets]

-2 to cooperate and exchange expertise among themselves in this area;
+2 to cooperate and exchange expertise among themselves in this area; [ok]

-invites telecommunication operators

-to participate in industry programs combating counterfeit and unauthorized telecommunication/ICT devices such as accessing the database for information about stolen devices in each country;
+3to encourage participation in industry programs combating counterfeit [and unauthorized] telecommunication/ICT devices; [ok]invites all the Membership

-invites all the Membership

-1 to participate actively in ITU studies relating to combating counterfeit and unauthorized telecommunication/ICT devices by submitting contributions;
+1 to participate actively in ITU studies relating to combating counterfeit [and unauthorized] telecommunication/ICT devices by submitting contributions; [ok but with brackets]

-2 to take the necessary actions to prevent or detect the tampering of unique ICT devices identifiers, such as the International Mobile Equipment Identity.CUT&PASTE from PP-10 Res 177
+2 to take the necessary actions to prevent or detect the tampering of unique ICT devices identifiers, such as the International Mobile Equipment Identity. [ok]

+CUT&PASTE from PP-10 Res 177

+[further invites Member States and Sector Members

+to bear in mind the legal and regulatory frameworks of other countries concerning equipment that negatively affects the quality of their telecommunication infrastructure and services, in particular recognizing the concerns of developing countries with respect to counterfeit and unauthorized ICT equipment.] brackets

 ______________